My Treatment Approaches

 Cognitive Behavioral Therapy (CBT)

 This extremely influential therapy was developed in the 1960's by the psychiatrist Aaron Beck.
 His ideas shifted the realm of psychotherapy away from long-term, childhood-examining psychoanalysis to a straightforward brief therapy model examining how your thoughts impact your functioning and how to shift them.
 The link attached is a website for a mental health clinic in CA that I thought had a very good description of the model and its tools.
-Cognitive Processing Therapy (CPT) is a 12 session structured model I can utilize using CBT to address trauma in particular.

 Emotional Freedom Techniques (EFT)

 EFT involves tapping one's fingers on a sequence of points on the body while holding a disturbing issue in mind.
 There are a number

 of websites available that discuss EFT and offer tutorials.

 I'm attaching the link to Gary Craig's site because he is the